benjamincharity/bc.com/articles/slack-channel-evolution-guide-organizational-growth.md

 ---

 As we conclude this discussion, it's crucial to highlight a key point: while our structured approach to organization may seem ambitious early on, it's a strategic investment in our long-term success.
 Questions about our organizational structure and channel management aren't just recurring; they're fundamental to our journey toward growth and excellence.
-By establishing a solid foundation now, we're not merely organizing for the present but laying the groundwork for our future, enabling us to concentrate on what truly matters—innovation, execution, and delivering value to our customers.
+By establishing a solid foundation now, **we're not merely organizing for the present but laying the groundwork for our future, enabling us to concentrate on what truly matters—innovation**, execution, and delivering value to our customers.
 Just like a sturdy tree, our strength doesn't only come from visible branches but from deep and robust roots.
 Let's nurture these roots, empowering ourselves to reach new heights and unlock our full potential as senior leaders.